eneam/mboxviewer/README.txt

 Changes
 ---

+v 1.0.3.37

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancement requests;
+ - Enhanced Gmail Labels to address garbled text for ANSI encoded labels.;
+ - Updated User Manual to describe new and updated features.;

 v 1.0.3.36

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancement requests;